Last Updated on

 Although opinion is always going to be divided, most professional gainers agree that post workout is the best option.
 (3)

-This is because your muscles are tired after a workout, so they need energy (in the form of protein isolate and friends) afterward to help repair themselves and grow bigger.
+This is because your muscles are tired after a workout, so they need energy (in the form of protein isolate and friends) afterwards to help repair themselves and grow bigger.

 When you take your mass gainer after working out, you’re providing your muscles with everything they need to grow after their exhausting gym session!